Broken Mammoth

 Broken Mammoth, Alaska is an archeological site located in the Tanana River Valley, Alaska, in the United States.
-The site was occupied approximately 11,000 B.P. to 12,000 B.P. making this one of the oldest known sites in Alaska.
+The site was occupied approximately 11,000 to 12,000 years ago (10,000 - 9,000 BC) making this one of the oldest known sites in Alaska.
 Charles E. Holmes discovered the site in 1989 and investigation of the site began in 1990 and excavations are ongoing to this day.

 Occupation

 The Broken Mammoth site was occupied at least three separate times in its history, the last occupation occurring approximately 2,500 years ago.
 The oldest occupation of the site occurred between 11,000 and 12,000 years ago according to radiocarbon dating, making this one of the oldest sites in Alaska.
 It is possible that the site was occupied at approximately the same time as other Nenana complex sites in Alaska.